apayne/supervision-scripts/README.md

 ## Introduction #

-The good thing about DJB-styled supervision is that it is simple to understand and maintain.
+The good thing about supervision is that it is simple to understand and maintain.
 The bad thing is that you typically have to write your own service entries to obtain it, and for a live system, the number of scripts to be written is in the dozens.
 Writing the entries over and over becomes tedious and error-prone.
-The supervision-scripts project is an attempt to combine all of the needed control scripts to allow a single set of process management definitions be used under daemontools/runit/s6.
+The supervision-scripts project is an attempt to combine all of the needed control scripts to allow a single set of process management definitions be used under daemontools, and daemontools-alike programs such as runit and s6.

-Development is done with Debian 7 but **the scripts should work with most environments.**  If you are able to use the scripts in your distribution, please contact me and let me know.
+The daemon definition scripts should work with most environments.
+If you are able to use the scripts in your distribution, please contact me and let me know.

 ## Project Goals #

+* Provide a nearly-complete set of daemon definitions.

-* Encourage adoption of process supervision by increasing use
+* Encourage adoption of process supervision by making it easy to incorporate into distributions and packages.

-* Provide a complete set of service definitions to encourage distributions to use process supervision by reducing the maintainer's load

-* Give the user a choice whenever possible
+* Give the user a voice in deciding policy on thier system when possible

-* Be as friendly as possible to the widest range of inits, kernels, etc. so the user has choices

-* Be as agnostic as possible with regard to the supervisor used, so the user has choices

-* Be as agnostic as possible with regard to logging used, so the user has choices

-* Provide enhancements that don't conflict with the above goals, so the user has choices

 ## Features #
+* A small number of common scripts reduces complexity, bugs, and the amount of time needed to create a new definition.
+The scripts live in compact, hidden directories that stay out of your way.

-* Adapts to your framework.
-Choose the original DJB daemontools, Gerrit Pape's runit, or Laurent Bercot's s6.
+* Adapts to your supervision framework.
+Choose Gerrit Pape's runit, or Laurent Bercot's s6.

-* Experimental support for perp (untested).
+* Support scripts are neutral to system management and can be easily incorporated.
+It means they can be used with ignite, anopa, or s6-rc.

+* Logging is included "out of the box".
+Each definition receives its own logging directory.

+* System wide defaults are easily switched to suit your needs.
+You can change the default logger, the location of the run state directory, etc.

+* Simple daemons can be quickly defined by hand and incorporated into your arrangement(s).

 * No need for PID files.
-PID file support will be completely removed in the 0.1 release.

-* System wide defaults mean you can easily switch run directories, etc. with just a few settings.

-* Mix logging services from different frameworks

-* Per-definition logging overrides are easily done with a single symlink.

-* A common set of scripts reduces complexity, bugs, and the amount of time needed to create a new definition.

-* Simple services can be quickly defined.

-* Mix-and-match ttys.
-Choose between agetty, mingetty, or fgetty.

-* Support scripts live in compact, hidden directories out of your way.

-* Optional integration for user-controlled services.
+* Optional integration for user-controlled daemons.
 A user can have their own supervision instance under the control of their account, but attached to the master supervision tree.

 * Optional dependency handling (not enabled by default - see the documentation for details.)

-* Optional "auto log" feature detects appropriate logging service to use based on the framework you have designated.

 ## Future Plans #
-* Tenative plans for supporting freedt, daemontools-encore, nosh, and perp.
+* Experimental support for perp.
+This is currently written using a shim, but untested at this time.
+There may be a possibility of directly supporting perp using the run-script abstraction mechanism.

-* Tenative plans for supporting a choice between execline and /bin/sh.
+* Tenative plans for testing against daemontools, freedt and daemontools-encore, all of which share the same design decisions.

+* Tenative partial support for nosh (due to a slightly different file layout).
+Incorporation of daemon defintions into nosh is possible, but nosh has additional structural features, such as service ordering, that are not included.

 ## License #

 Currently Licensed under MPL 2.0 minus the exclusion clause.
 Once the project reaches a 0.2 release, I will move to a BSD/MIT style license.